abitabir/yordevs-quiz-night-2023/README.md

    - `<lb>`
    - `\n`

-1. Which of the following statements relating to stylings are untrue?
+1. Which one of the following statements relating to stylings is untrue?

    - The correct HTML for referring to an external style sheet is:
      ```HTML